 - Chopped fresh parsley, for garnishing

 - In a large pan or pot with a tight-fitting lid, heat the oil over medium heat.
 Add the chicken and season it liberally with salt and pepper.

 - Cook the chicken for about 5 minutes, or until cooked through.
 Transfer the chicken to a plate and set it aside.

 - In the same pan, melt the butter.
 Add the onion and celery and cook for 3-4 minutes until softened.

 - Add the garlic, thyme, rosemary, and crushed red pepper flakes.
 Cook for another minute until fragrant.

-- Stir in the quinoa, broth, and broccoli.
+- Stir in the quinoa and broth.
 Increase heat to high and bring mixture to a boil.